ManjuLanjewar/VSD_HDP/README.md

 FP_IO_MODE: How you want your pin configuration to be around core?
 FP mode - 1 means pin position randomly but equidistant mode.
 When FP mode - 0 means pin position not equidistant.
-These are system default values which have lowest priority. (settings in floorplan.tcl / placement.tcl) After that next priority to config.tcl and then highest priority to pdk variant.tcl, here sky130A_sky130_fd_sc_hd_config.tcl (Note that these .tcl files are present in ~/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a) In openlane flow, in config.tcl, FP_IO_VMETAL and FP_IO_HMETAL layer are one more than what is specified.
+These are system default values which have lowest priority. (settings in floorplan.tcl / placement.tcl) After that next priority to config.tcl of design (Note that these config.tcl files of designs are present in ~/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/14_03_10_54) and then highest priority to pdk variant.tcl, here sky130A_sky130_fd_sc_hd_config.tcl
+In openlane flow, in config.tcl, FP_IO_VMETAL and FP_IO_HMETAL layer are one more than what is specified.

+**Floorplan Files and Steps to view floorplan**

 To run the floorplanning after synthesis of the picorv32a design, I used the following command (During this, the 6 steps mentioned are done, and a .def is created in the results/floorplan directory inside the chosen design directory.
 The results can be found in OpenLane/designs//RUN_*/runs):